digitalbazaar/bedrock/CONTRIBUTING.md

 Reason To (TM).

 * Two-space indentation, NO tabs.
-* Same-line curly brackets, keep else/elseif/catch/while on the same line as a related opening bracket; put one space before opening brackets.
+* Same-line opening curly brackets, keep else/elseif/catch/while on the same line as a related opening bracket; put one space before opening brackets.
+* Drop closing curly brackets if they are not on the same line as the opening bracket due to other rules causing line breaks.
+* Do NOT drop a closing parenthesis just because it is not on the same line as the opening parenthesis, but only when they also follow a dropped closing curly bracket.
+Curly braces express objects and isolated scopes and should be dropped to visually indicate this, whereas parentheses do not and this can cause visual confusion.
 * No extra spaces after if, while, etc. before the parenthetical.
 * Use semicolons.
 * Use camelCase for variables, method names, etc. Only use underscores as a prefix for "private" functions or variables that really need to be distinguished as such.
 * Return early and avoid else if possible.
-* Use continuation-passing-style (callbacks) when writing node.js code as it is popular practice there.
-Use Promises in client-side code.
-If Promises and other generator-related tech begin to become popular in node.js then we will switch to that.
-We want our code to be as compatible as possible with the community and idiomatic in the environments in which it is run.
-* Use async for callback management: [https://github.com/caolan/async]()
+* Use promises for asynchronous code, with a preference for async/await syntax.
 * Prefer single quotes for strings.
-Only use double quotes when it would result in fewer escape sequences.
-If there's any HTML that must be written in a JS-string, it will be easier with single-quotes as you won't have to escape any the HTML double quoting.
+Only use double quotes or backticks when it would result in fewer escape sequences.
 * Prefer one variable declaration per line, no elaborate indentation, and declare nearest to where variables are used.
-You may declare simple iterator vars for loops multiple times in the same function, functional-scope notwithstanding.
 * Do not use trailing commas (for example: [foo, bar,]).
 * Line break at 80 chars; if you must line break for function parameters, line break at the opening parenthesis and move all parameters down, do not